m-decoster/iron-example/README.md

 ```

 The `Author` struct is not strictly necessary here, but I think it's cleaner to
 reserve this for the future.
-Most of the above code should be fairly self-explanatory.
+Most of the above code should be fairly self explanatory.
 Deriving `RustcEncodable` and `RustcDecodable` allows us to have the `rustc-serialize` library
 automatically encode and decode objects to and from JSON.